careylzh/santababy/README.md

 - redemptions are only team-based. individuals can't redeem for themselves(simplifies system)
 - once a teammate has redeemed on behalf of team, another teammate can't redeem for the team anymore
 - members are sensible enough not to claim for other teams ><
+- distribution admin team has already calculated number of gifts to issue to each team
+- number of teams and number of gifts in each team constant

 ## Trivia, del ltr <!--TODO: del if necessary-->